-Either way, communication between all your doctors and nurses is vital for managing side effects, preventing harmful drug interactions and monitoring how the cancer responds to treatment.
+Either way, communication between all of your mesothelioma experts is vital for managing side effects, preventing harmful drug interactions and monitoring how the cancer responds to treatment.

 Medical oncologists specialize in treating cancer with medicines such as chemotherapy and immunotherapy.

-Radiation oncologists use beams of X-rays or charged particles to damage cancer cells.
+Radiation oncologists use beams of X-rays or other types of energy in the form of charged particles to damage cancer cells.
 Radiation can shrink pleural mesothelioma tumors or kill cancer cells leftover after surgery.

-Radiation can be very dangerous to the heart and lungs, however.
-It takes advanced equipment and expert training to hit a pleural mesothelioma tumor with radiation without damaging healthy tissue around it.
+It takes advanced radiotherapy equipment and expert training to hit a pleural mesothelioma tumor with radiation while protecting the heart and lungs.

 Palliative care specialists focus on alleviating symptoms and treatment side effects for patients.
-Cancer patients can benefit from palliative care at every stage in their treatment plan.
+They understand patients can have good quality of life, even if their cancer cannot be cured.

-Palliative care specialists can help pleural mesothelioma patients recover from surgery or deal with nausea during chemotherapy.
-Throughout the treatment plan, they can help patients manage cancer-related pain and breathlessness.
+Palliative care specialists can help pleural mesothelioma patients recover from surgery or manage nausea during chemotherapy.
+They also focus on aggressive pain management and improving breathing for people living with mesothelioma.